"

 AFGHANISTAN

-Afghanistan is probably best noted for ruby corundum coming from Jegdalek.
-The specimen on the left is from the collection of Andreas Weerth, and appeared in the Extra Lapis devoted to corundum.
-The one on the right shows superb terminations, and is probably from Jegdalek, as is indicated by the muscovite (or phlogopite - tan mica) in the calcite.
-However, it may be from the Hunza Valley in Pakistan (illustrating our observation that some specimens from that region cross many borders before being bestowed with an origin)!
+Afghanistan is highly regarded for ruby corundum coming from mines in Jegdalek.
+The contact twin on the far left is from the collection of Andreas Weerth, and it appeared in the Extra Lapis devoted to corundum.
+The one on its right shows superb terminations, and is probably from Jegdalek, as is indicated by the small crystals of phlogopite (tan mica) in the calcite.

 A recent discovery in Badakhshan, on the border with Tajikistan, has produced some interesting sapphires.
 The crystal on the left is about 3 inches long.
 It has a flattened hexagonal outline, and is nicely terminated.
 It was purchased from Andreas Weerth in Tucson.
 The two on the right are from Peshawar dealer Muhammad Shaffi.
-I am indebted to Aisha Jan of Rocksaholics (website http://www.rocksaholics.com/) , whom I met in Islamabad while on a visit to the Nangi Mali Ruby Mine in Azad Kashmir, for detailed locality information and a few more specimens.
-Below are some more shots of these unusual sapphires in matrix.